 - Upgrading our library becomes trivial.
 If the library is packaged with your application, you will need to release a new version before the library license expires.
 If your users don't upgrade their application, they could be stuck with an expired version of the library.
 If the library is hosted on your server, you simply need to swap out the files for your users to automatically be upgraded.

 You won't have a dev console immediately available.
-Debugging code running in webviews and containers requires special considering.
+Debugging code running in WebViews and containers requires special consideration.
 For more information on remote debugging, check out our debugging tutorial.

 Synchronous and asynchronous code